 READ: Our 2 days in Salzburg Trip itinerary

-The foggy misty images of Lochness in the Scottish highlands is a picture to remember.
+The foggy misty images of Lochness in the Scottish highlands are a picture to remember.
 Such serenity and amazing landscape in Scotland.
-A must visit.
+A must-visit.

 Exploring a dormant volcano (and learning the history).
-On our list – Mount Vesuvius (Italy) and Arthurs Seat (Scotland).
+We have been to Mount Vesuvius (Italy) and Arthurs Seat (Scotland) so far in Europe.

 The famous floating festival in Croatia is a MEGA event of yachts (and people rejoicing) in midst of serene seas and enchanting towns.
 They have different routes and places covered with a lot of local food, partying and activities.